godotengine/godot-docs/learning/features/3d/high_dynamic_range.rst

 converted back to sRGB.
 To do this, simply enable sRGB conversion in the current :ref:`Environment <class_Environment>` (more on that below).

-Keep in mind that sRGB [STRIKEOUT:> Linear and Linear]> sRGB conversions must always be **both** enabled.
+Keep in mind that sRGB -> Linear and Linear -> sRGB conversions must always be **both** enabled.
 Failing to enable one of them will result in horrible visuals suitable only for avant garde experimental indie games.